In this post, you’re going to learn about becoming a homeschooling mom.

 - What subjects need to be part of your home study?

-- Is standardized testings a requirement?
+- Is standardized testing a requirement?
 If so, when and how often?

 Spending time learning about what you need to get started homeschooling legally is a necessary part of the process.
-It’s may be one of the first ways you demonstrate your commitment.
+This may be one of the first ways you demonstrate your serious commitment to homeschooling.

 Let’s be real: committing to the decision to homeschool doesn’t mean you are stuck being a homeschooling parent for the next two decades.
 It means that while you are homeschooling, giving your best effort is a must.
-Your commitment, engagement, and enthusiasm will likely set the tone for how your child views learning.
+Your commitment, engagement, and enthusiasm will likely set the tone for how your child views various subject matters and their role in the learning process.

-One of the best ways I’ve found to stay committed is to know your reasoning for choosing to homeschool.
-Some may call this your why power.
+One of the best ways I’ve found to stay committed is to have a detailed and meaningful reason for choosing to homeschool; some may call this your why power.
 Knowing your why and having resources and research to support you can prevent you from throwing in the towel when times get challenging.
 Notice I wrote “when times get challenging” and not “if times get challenging“.
 You will be tested while on this homeschooling journey.

 I spent my early years in the US public school system and my college years in traditional college settings.
 This shaped my view of schooling.

-Now, learning is no longer limited to desks or tabletops.
+At my house, learning is no longer limited to desks or tabletops.
 It’s time on the sofa reading a new book.
-It’s putting rocks in the tub and watching them sink, it’s baking in the kitchen with grandma’s old measuring spoons, it’s hiking through trails and collecting dandelions.
+It’s putting rocks in the tub and watching them sink, it’s baking in the kitchen with grandma’s old measuring spoons, it’s hiking through trails, and even a balloon toss in the living room.

-You may be tempted to set up a homeschooling space that reminds you of a small preschool classroom (I did), but I quickly learned that the way I was schooled doesn’t need to reflect how my kid learns.
-We are reimagining the learning experience together.
+You may be tempted to set up a homeschooling space that reminds you of a small school classroom (I did), but I quickly realized that setup is useful in some cases but not necessary.

 Photo Credit: Jerry Want via Unsplash